prdentalcare/coming-soon/README.md

 # PR's Dental Care

 ```
-The website is under construction.
+This repository is to indicate that the website is under construction and coming soon.
 ```